top of page

 Benefits

-If you are curious about any of these modalities or would like to know if any of these would help with your condition, please feel free to contact me.
-I am available for free 15-minute phone consultations on Mondays!
+Learn more about our full range of acupuncture and integrative services or would like to know if any of these would help with your pain condition, please feel free to contact me.
 Click the contact button below to schedule.